The Most Underrated Kitchen-Reno Budget Saver: Used Cabinets

 How Much They’ll Cost

 Deals abound—in fact you might come across listings where the cabinetry is free or close to it.
 Shannon bought a set of 10 wall and base units for just $60, while British creative Caroline Briggs snagged a Victorian glass storage cabinet, some drawers, and five cupboards for $1,970 at an antiques shop in her neighborhood.
 Brownhill’s massive haul totaled only $1,000, for what she notes probably originally cost closer to $100,000.
 Prices can go much higher, though, depending on quality.
-On Renovation Angel right now, full kitchens start at $3,500 for a used IKEA aluminum setup and go all the way up to $110,000 for a glass and solid wood space from a designer showroom.
+On Renovation Angel right now, full kitchens start at $2,399 and go all the way up to $35,999 for one from a luxury NYC apartment.

 A Couple Pro Tips and Tricks